openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-universal-attributes-expand-safe-area.md

 >  **NOTE**
 >
->To set the **expandSafeArea** attribute for a component, this component cannot have its width and height fixed (except to a percentage).
+>  To set the **expandSafeArea** attribute for a component, this component cannot have its width and height fixed (except to a percentage).
 >
->The safe area does not restrict the layout or size of components inside, nor does it clip the components.
+>  The safe area does not restrict the layout or size of components inside, nor does it clip the components.
+>
+>  If the parent container is a scroll container, the **expandSafeArea** attribute does not take effect.

 ## setKeyboardAvoidMode<sup>11+</sup>